 Furthermore, I feel the right instructor, art, and school are all synonymous, and it all mostly comes down to an instructor with a flexible mindset, combined with exposure to numerous fighting styles.
 Many instructors only know one fighting style (or art) and thus only know one way to teach a student how to fight.
 And guess what?
 It's more often the way that instructor was successful at it, which if your body type is different, there's a good chance might not work for you!

 I believe an open-minded instructor is one that molds each students fighting style individually.
-We can't all be Olympic athletes, the strongest, fastest, most flexible, most agile, nor each of us do jump spin kicks 4 feet off the ground, nor does every student likely want to train 2-3 hrs a day with the same gusto as an Olympian, full contact fighter or kickboxer!
+We can't all be Olympic athletes, the strongest, fastest, most flexible, most agile, nor each of us do jump turning in the air kicks 4-5 feet off the ground, nor does every student likely want to train 2-3 hrs a day with the same gusto as an Olympian, full contact fighter or kickboxer!
 Why force students to train like that?

-I guess there are likely some adults that feel they must be getting quality training if they stick around for brutal, neanderthal training that risks health problems, but what I don't understand is why?
+I guess there are likely some adults that feel they must be getting quality training if they stick around for brutal, neanderthal training that risks tearing up their body.
 Especially when there are tons of masters and grandmasters I know who put themselves through all that, and have had one or more knee replacements, hip surgeries, and now can hardly even walk!

-If you are training somewhere, or thinking about it, and that place has mostly 20 yr olds who can do extremely athletic things, stop and think.
-If you look around and don't see many students over 30 yrs old training there and doing those things, then where are they compared to the age of the school, and where will you be when you hit 30+ at that school?
-I say in most hardcore training environments, once someone hits their 30's, students eventually figure out they can't keep pace doing that 20 yr old type training.
+If you are training somewhere, or thinking about it, and that place has mostly teenagers and 20 yr olds who can do extremely athletic things, stop and think.
+If you look around and don't see many students 30-50 yrs old training there and doing those things, then where are they compared to the age of the school, and where will you be when you hit that age?
+I say in most hardcore training environments, once someone hits their 40's, students eventually figure out they can't keep pace doing that 20 yr old type training.
 I believe that as a person ages they need to occasionally adjust their training regiment so that it's realistic for their age!
 Sad thing is most students quit forever before realizing that's an option that might be offered somewhere else!

-Interesting contradiction, one of the core values of many martial arts styles is about "not quitting" yet many talented black belts, masters, and grandmasters who once taught that, have quit (or are likely thinking about it)!
+Here's an interesting contradiction, one of the core values of many martial arts styles is "never quitting", yet many talented black belts, masters, and grandmasters who once taught that, have quit!
 Here's a thought, if masters and grandmasters quit, retire, or become inactive, then what in the world are they masters and grandmasters of anymore?
-I always felt those titles were only deserved to be used, or obtained, if one was truly involved and active!
+I always felt those titles were only deserved by those who stay actively involved until their last breath!

-Martial arts is suppose to be something that once you start, you remain active with, akin to a lifestyle.
-You stick with it and do what you can, and don't give-up because of certain things you can't do as time goes by, nor because of your injuries, because you slow down, or because you got burned-out.
-You find something new you can do if you have too, but you never, ever, give-up.
-Why bust your tail for many years to get good at something, just to quit, and typically within a few years thereafter, see your skills diminish down to nothing?
-What's the point of the wasted time, money, effort and sacrifice you spent on that?
-Just so a person can carry around or brag about a few "has been" trophies, titles, or memories?
+Martial arts is suppose to be something that once you become a black belt you never stop doing.
+You stick with it and do what you can, and don't give-up because of certain things you can't do as time goes by, nor because of injuries, or slowing down.
+Grandmasters should constantly be showing the world they meant "never give up" all the way to the grave.
+If they picked the wrong art that was 100% about kicking, and they can't do that anymore, then they should find a new one, but you never, ever, give-up.
+Why bust your tail for many years to get good at something to quit 5-20 yrs afterwards?
+Then within a few years of inactivity your skill level diminishes to that of a beginner.
+What was the point of all that, all the wasted time, money, effort and sacrifice you spent?
+Just so a person can brag about a few old trophies, titles, or certificates?

-If you're an adult considering or evaluating an instructor/school, and looking for a mix of martial arts techniques that can last a lifetime, I'd like to suggest you consider choosing an instructor that has students in their 30's, 40's and 50's.
-If you are hoping to train into your 30's, 40's, and 50's, why choose a school that doesn't have hardly any people in those age ranges?
-Don't you understand what that likely says about that instructor, school, what they teach, and how long a person can do it?
+If you're an adult considering or evaluating an instructor/school, and looking for a mix of martial arts techniques that can last a lifetime, I'd like to suggest you look for a program that's designed to cover that.
+If you are hoping to train into your 30's, 40's, and 50's and beyond, be very careful choosing a school that doesn't have any people in those age ranges?
+That's a sign that what they teach may not be something a person can do when they get older.
 I say if you forgo that warning, there's a good chance you might be heading down a short dead-end road.